 A heap is a mechanism that essentially changes memory allocation requests from page granularity to byte granularity by getting full pages of memory from the VMM of the OS and handing out individual bytes of memory to an application.
 In essence, it changes the smallest granularity from a page, to several bytes.
 This allows your application to make memory allocation requests smaller than one page or not precisely on page boundaries, without wasting memory.
 A really simple way of thinking about heaps is the VMM of the OS talks in full pages of memory, while an application talks in individual bytes of memory—the heap merely acts like a translator between the two, converting pages to bytes, in a sense.
 The heap acts as a sort of middle-man between the VMM of the OS and the application requesting the memory.
 You can think of it somewhat like a retail store.
 The retail store buys memory in bulk from the wholesaler (pages of memory from the VMM of the OS), then sells individual bytes of that memory to a retail consumer (individual bytes to the application) as a middle-man.
 It’s like buying one carton of strawberries from a retail grocery store (HeapAlloc), versus an entire truck-load of strawberries from the wholesale food distribution warehouse (VirtualAlloc).
 It’s like buying something individually retail (bytes), versus wholesale in bulk (pages).
 If you’re only going to eat several strawberries, buying an entire truck-load will sure waste a lot of strawberries.

 If your allocation request is a small allocation request, that’s smaller than the size of a page or not precisely on a page boundary, it’s much more efficient to go to a heap as a middle-man in most cases.
 However, for larger allocation requests, like 1MB for example, you can go directly to the VMM of the OS yourself with VirtualAlloc.
-In fact, even heaps created with HeapCreate decide to go directly to the VMM of the OS with VirtualAlloc, when an allocation request is over 1MB (64-bit), as shown in Figure 9 (in Part 1).
+In fact, even heaps created with HeapCreate decide to go directly to the VMM of the OS with VirtualAlloc, when an allocation request is over 1MB (64-bit), as shown in Figure 9.

 Why do we need heaps?
 Simple, heaps can make small allocation requests far more efficient.
 The heap’s able to give you the one byte you asked for, while internally managing the pages of memory.
 Cool!
 This seems to solve the problem, however it sometimes comes at a cost—fragmentation.
 Fragmentation’s no secret.
 It’s a rather well known problem in heaps.
 Since practically the beginning, programmers have been required to employ all sorts of mitigation strategies when allocating memory, in order to combat heap fragmentation.